 Collected Works of C. G. Jung, Volume 16, 185.

 Precisely how this happens in practice is worked out in a collaborative conversation.
 For that reason it is vital that all your questions, concerns, doubts or fears are heard and considered.
 Your questions are always welcome.
 In this regard you may also find the 'Why Choose Mary?' page of interest.

 It is reasonable to expect to be given clear parameters of what is realistic from any professional psychotherapist.
 What can generally be expected of both parties needs to be known in advance to be able to make an informed choice whether to engage in psychotherapy or not.

 Having listened carefully to your needs I can give you an overview of what you may reasonably expect.
 It is natural and reasonable to feel uncomfortable feelings at certain times.
 People often say they find it useful to learn about the general patterns and pitfalls of the human condition.
 All too often people think there is something seriously wrong with them when there is not.
 Awareness is the first step to learning how your mind functions and whether it is helping or hindering you.

 Do contact me to discuss further any questions you may have about your particular needs at this time.

 Click HERE to read testimonials from others who made that call.

 The mystery of what can happen when people gather together fascinated Jung.
-In somewhat similar fashion to the Biblical phrase below Jung had this granite stone carved with an inscription in Latin, meaning 'To the Unknown spirit of this place.'
+Jung had this granite stone carved with an inscription in Latin, meaning 'To the Unknown spirit of this place.'

-The place, Eranos at Ascona in Switzerland, was very special to him.
-Jung held there was a special atmosphere at Eranos where the beautiful location, overlooking Lake Maggiore, supported a deeper understanding of Truth.
-Photograph was taken during my research visit to Eranos in 2016.
+The place is Eranos at Ascona in Switzerland, which was very special to Jung.
+He held there was a special atmosphere at Eranos where the beautiful location, overlooking Lake Maggiore, supported a deeper understanding of Truth.
+Photograph was taken during a research visit to Eranos in May 2016.